1samSAM/dome/README.md

 # dome
-for studing and understanding github
+for studing and understanding github.
+Author SAM BABu